 Yes, once you have downloaded a sample from the Loopcloud library you have complete control and the license and rights to add them to your songs.

 Both LoopCloud and Splice have become popular options when looking for samples, loops, melodies, and other resources to be used during beat production.
-While there are similarities in the features, take note of differences between the two.
+While there are similarities in the features, take note of the differences between the two.

 Both LoopCloud and Splice offer a free trial to help you see what the platforms have to offer.
 With Splice, you may find that your selection of samples, loops, and FX options are MORE DIVERSE.
 On the other hand, LoopCloud does offer a more FEATURE-RICH platform.